MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 - Consider providing **Instruction Text** - Use this space to provide survey takers with helpful information about how to answer this item
 - Consider providing **Comment Placeholder Text** - "Leave your comments here" appears by default, but this text can be customized
 - View the **Rating Scale** for the item - 5 or 7 points
 - Decide whether to include the rating **Label for all options** - The **Low Value** (1-strongly disagree) and **High Value** (5- strongly agree) appear by default.
-If you would like to define values 2,3, and 4, toggle to YES and then assign their meaning.
+To define values 2, 3, and 4, toggle to YES and then assign their meaning.
 For example: 2 = disagree
 - Decide whether to **Allow Comments** - Toggle to Yes or No
 - Decide whether this item can be an **Optional Question** - Toggle to Yes or No
-- Choose a **Suggested Action Template** - Use the dropdown menu to attach this survey item to a previously configured Suggested Action Template to help you manager act on feedback
+- Choose a **Suggested Action Template** - Use the dropdown menu to attach this survey item to a previously configured Suggested Action Template to help your managers act on feedback

 Select **Save Changes** when editing is complete.